IRT-SystemX/Logistics_road_traffic_characterization/Tracking/README.md

 The easiest way to execute the following code is with a docker environnement.

-To do this first build the docker image from the parent directory
+To do this first build the docker image from the parent directory.
+Note that the creation of the image can take a while.
 ```
 docker build -t detector -f Tracking/Dockerfile .
 ```